 If the original tenant has disappeared and the property now contains a host of new tenants, neighbours will probably have smelled a rat.
 Pay attention if the neighbours call you to complain about excessive numbers of people entering and leaving the property.

-Be suspicious if a tenant repeatedly tries to fob you off when you ask to carry out a property inspection.
+Be suspicious if a tenant repeatedly tries to avoid allowing property inspections.

 Look for signs of extra occupancy when you inspect your properties.
 Red flags include: